close

 Training Times

-The Tuesday and Friday sessions will be led by GM Jervis and the Saturday session is open practice, self led training for Sparring or Poomsae.
-Sunday sessions is BUCS competition training led by our Poomsae and Sparring captains.
+The Tuesday and Friday sessions are coached by Grandmaster Jervis and Saturday's 12:00-14:00 session is open practice, self led training for Sparring or Poomsae.
+Saturday's 14:00-16:00 and Sunday's training are competition focussed sessions, led by our Poomsae and Sparring captains.

 Socials